 Grey County Children’s Services home child care program is licensed by the Ministry of Education.
 Grey County home child care providers have an advantage of ongoing support of qualified staff to help provide the highest quality child care program and have training opportunities in child care related topics.
 Providers are carefully selected and visited regularly to ensure that they meet government standards for quality programs and safety.

 Home child care providers are self-employed contracted to Grey County Children’s Services to provide child care in your own home.
 By agreeing to become a home child care provider for the County of Grey, you will be required to adhere to the policies and procedure approved by Grey County Children’s Services and requirements of the Child Care and Early Years Act, 2014.

 To qualify for fee subsidy you must demonstrate a financial need and a reason for child care.
-Families must have an up-to-date copy of the Notice of Assessment or Child Care Tax Benefit Notice.
-An income test application will be completed by a Children’s Services Worker using a copy of your tax information (line 236) and signing the Fee Subsidy Agreement.
+Families must have an up-to-date copy of the Notice of Assessment or Canada Child Benefit Notice.
+An income test application will be completed by a Children's Services Worker using a copy of your tax information (line 236) and signing the Fee Subsidy Agreement.
 The application will determine your portion of child care cost.

 It is your responsibility to immediately advise your Children’s Services Worker if there are any changes in your situation to continue receiving fee subsidy.